Why Coconut Oil Makes an Ah-mazing Lube (Tips, Risks & More)

-- Take a small amount of unrefined coconut oil in your palms
+- Scoop out a dollop of unrefined coconut oil in your palms

 - Rub your palms together to warm the oil and make it silky smooth.

-- Apply it on your vagina or anal skin
+- Apply it on your vagina or anus.

 With coconut oil, a little goes a long way.

-If you use too much, it’ll only make it that much more difficult to wash away.
-And any buildup over time will become a breeding ground for bad bacteria and yeast.
+If you use too much, it’ll only make it that much harder to wash away.
+And any build-up over time will become a breeding ground for bad bacteria and yeast.